Prof. Tori Cliff, M.A.

 About Prof. Tori Cliff

 Prof. Tori Martin Cliff fell in love with journalism during high school.
-The school she attended secured a grant and began offering radio & television broadcasting classes during Cliff's junior and senior year.
-Cliff learned how to think creatively and strategically, film, edit, and serve as anchor for the school's internal news channel.
+The school she attended secured a grant and began offering radio & television broadcasting classes during Cliff's junior and senior years.
+Cliff learned how to think creatively and strategically, film, edit, and serve as an anchor for the school's internal news channel.